Introduction to SDN OpenDayLight Project

 OpenDayLight Project SDN

-As shown is the above Project framework of OpenDayLight , the open community is building following key elements:
+As shown in the above Project framework of OpenDayLight ,

 • An evolvable SDN platform capable of handling diverse use cases and implementation approaches